get-set-fetch/documentation/site/node/scrape.md

 });
 ```

-### Start from a Scrape Hash
+### Start from a project hash
-A scrape hash represents a zlib archive of a scrape configuration encoded as base64.
+A project hash represents a zlib archive of a project configuration encoded as base64.
 To minimize size a preset deflate dictionary is used.

 ```js
 const { KnexStorage, PuppeteerClient, Scraper, encode, decode } = require('@get-set-fetch/scraper');